How to Become an Applied Behavior Analyst in Idaho

 The final step in acquiring a BCBA® is to take the National Behavior Analyst Exam.
 The exam is administered by Pearson VUE.

-You will be given four hours to complete 150 multiple-choice questions.
-The questions are split into two general categories and cover the following topics:
+You will be given four hours to complete 175 multiple-choice questions.
+The questions are separated into nine designated content areas, each with its own level of emphasis.
+They cover categories of knowledge and training such as:

 Click here for detailed step-by-step instructions on the BCBA® credentialing process.